sid-kap/ut-course-registration/README.md

 I may add more features if you request one.
 You can also contribute your own features.

+***NOTE:*** This extension does not work anymore because UT upgraded their course catalog system.
+I might fix it sometime.

 ## Chrome Web Store